Konazin/Konazin/README.md

 ## 🔭 I'm currently working on

-Working on personal projects only.
+personal projects only.

 ## 🌱 I'm currently learning

-Learning C, Python, JavaScript, SQL, Typescript and Java to improve my acknowledgement on back-end and security applications.
+C, Python, JavaScript, SQL, Typescript and Java to improve my acknowledgement on back-end and security applications.

 ## 👀 I'm interested in